vindhyasadanand/ProblemSolving/README.md

 <h1>Day 1 </h1>
 <h3>1.
 Find triplets with Zero Sum</h3>
-<h4>Given an array of integers.
-Check whether it contains a triplet that sums up to zero. </h4>
+<h4>Given an array of integers.  whether it contains a triplet that sums up to zero. </h4>
 <p>
   <b> Input:
     N = 5, arr[] = {0, -1, 2, -3, 1} </b><br/>